kocatepedogu/cellular-automaton-processor/README.md

 ## Examples

 <img src="./examples/wave-equation.png" width="300px"><br>
-Two-dimensional wave equation solution.
-The simulation starts with two close wave sources that produce interfering waves.
+Two-dimensional wave equation solution. <br><br>The simulation starts with two close wave sources that produce interfering waves.
+32 bits was the minimum register length that can produce numerically stable results (with 16 bits for the integer part and 16 bits for fractional part).
+Timestep was choosen to be 1/128.

 <img src="./examples/heat-equation.png" width="300px"><br>
-Two-dimensional heat equation solution.
-Initially, there was a circle with high temperature surrounded by a very cold environment.
-The screenshot was taken a few seconds after the beginning.</p>
+Two-dimensional heat equation solution. <br><br>Initially, there was a circle with high temperature surrounded by a very cold environment.
+The screenshot was taken a few seconds after the beginning.
+It is possible to run the simulation with a register size of 16 bits with 8 bits for the fractional part.
+Even 12 bits registers can produce reasonable looking results, but it becomes inaccurate after a few minutes. </p>

 <img src="./examples/game-of-life.png" width="300px"><br>
 Glider pattern in Conway's Game of Life.
 The space is a toroidal array, so the pattern repeats itself forever.

+This is the simplest example and can be run with 6 bit registers in a 25x25 grid.
+It also works with 4 bit registers if the grid size is reduced to 8x8.
+This is currently the only one that is tested on an actual FPGA (Basys3 with F4PGA toolkit).
+The total number of cores in the simulations are 25x25=625.

 The above screenshots are taken from Verilator simulations.
-Assembly language sources can be found in examples directory.
-C++ and Verilog sources for the Verilator are available under targets/verilator.
-The total number of cores in the simulations are 25x25=625.
-Register lengths need to be at least 32 bits for the PDE examples to run, but the Game of Life example can run even with 4 bits.
+The assembly language sources of the example programs can be found in the examples directory.
+C++ and Verilog sources for the simulations are available under targets/verilator.

 ## Running Examples